graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/perf_training.rst

 executed in parallel across multiple IPUs.
 This approach can be used to split the model where layer(s) are executed on different IPUs.

-This improves utilization of the hardware when a model is too large to fit into a single IPU and must be sharded across multiple IPUs.
+This improves utilisation of the hardware when a model is too large to fit into a single IPU and must be sharded across multiple IPUs.

 Each of the stages is a set of operations, and is described using a Python